 Controls whether constants c of sort s are printed as (c). s even if desambiguation is not strictly needed.
+With on, all constants are qualified, even if not strictly necessary; with off, only constants that require desambiguation are qualified.
 Default is off.